 The Treasury will report later this year on its view of the country’s long-term fiscal position.
-The first phase of consultation on this report is now open.
+The second phase of consultation on this report is now open.
 Submissions close on 30 July 2021.

 COVID-19 has had an unprecedented impact on the economy, and there is still considerable uncertainty about its future effects.
 But the Treasury is also focused on the potential effects on our economy of long-term macroeconomic trends like population and climate change.

-Statements on the long-term fiscal position describe trends and pressures on spending, revenue, the fiscal operating balance and public debt.
+Statements on the Long-term Fiscal Position describe trends and pressures on spending, revenue, the fiscal operating balance and public debt.
 These descriptions are based on current policy settings, recent history and likely long-term developments in key factors such as demographic, social and environmental conditions.
 Since 2004 the Treasury has produced four such Statements - you can find these on our website here: Long-term fiscal position